 Once you reach the end of the space, a polished wooden box-like fit out is dressed with beautiful timber walls, floors and ceilings, and holds a space for communal dining.
 Inside this chic dolls house lies a black custom designed communal table.
 This is another version of Studio Equator’s famous “Frankenstein Table” where they have mixed and matched tables and materials and physically fixed 3-4 tables together to create one.

 Japanese illustrations have been used to create bespoke wallpaper that gives a contrast against the wood.
 This creative concept has extended to the graphics and Japanese Manga characters in the restrooms, where Studio Equator has taken A3 printed papers and carefully overlaid them to create this effect.

 A life sized MDF giant bear installation sits in the shop front overlooking Clarendon Street and it’s passerbys.
-Conveniently, this not-so-cuddly giant bear has taken on a personality and has become iconic to the Salon De Sushi brand.
+This not-so-cuddly giant bear has taken on a personality and has become iconic to the Salon De Sushi brand.
 It is traditional and very common in Japan to have a giant installation in a shop front, another quirky and incredible concept that highlights Japan’s gimmicky taste and design etiquette that amuses the rest of the world.

 The Salon De Sushi logo presents itself on the façade of the venue, back lit by blue fluorescent light.
 The logo is based on the Fleur de Lis, a symbol linked to French monarchy in its historical context.
 Studio Equator has recreated this symbol, keeping its historic importance and linking it with Salon De Sushi’s elegance and simplicity but designing an ‘Origam-ic’ version of the symbolic Fleur de Lis.